Doctor-Andonuts/ElectronVolt/README.md

-Add InboundNode for turning the generator on and off Move the inventory slot over to the left so text can be added Add text to the interface
+Add InboundNode for turning the generator on and off Move the inventory slot over to the left so text can be added Add text to the interface - I don't think I can do this
 	Current Energy Level / Max Energy Level
 	How long the current piece of coal it is proccessing will take Energy Creation rate